butterfill/love-logic-server/MRw-zw0NGqmpeErI1blGt.note.md

 NB: meteor 1.2 will probably not work with mongodb 3.6 on.
 (I think I once tried with mongodb 3.6 and it would not work.
-Will eventually have to upgrade to more recent meteor etc.)
+Will eventually have to upgrade to more recent meteor etc.) UPDATE: currently running mongodb 3.6 on the servers, works fine.

 Manual install seems fine (adding repositories did not work):